ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-mailenableiis-sendgrid.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Email delivery service server-side configuration for IIS MailEnable and SendGrid
+# Configuring server-side email delivery service for IIS MailEnable and SendGrid
 {: #Email-delivery-server-configuration-IISMailEnable-SendGrid}

 Complete the following steps to configure your server to use {{site.data.keyword.cloud}} email delivery service as a smart host.
 These examples are for standard Windows 2008 or 2012 server with MailEnable or IIS configured as your SMTP service.